interuss/tsc/README.md

 ## Members

-The TSC voting members are intially the project's committers, and the current TSC chair is Benjamin Pelletier [
+The TSC voting members are initially the project's Committers, and the current TSC chair is Benjamin Pelletier [
 @BenjaminPelletier](https://github.com/BenjaminPelletier).
-At the inception of the project, the Committers of the Project will be as set forth within the ["CONTRIBUTING"](CONTRIBUTING.md) file within the project's code repository.
+The Committers of the Project are listed in the ["CONTRIBUTING"](CONTRIBUTING.md) file.

 ## Policies and Procedures